Buffy the Vampire Slayer: Buffy in popular culture

-In the 2001–2002 season, the show had moved to UPN after a negotiation dispute with The WB.
-While it was still one of the highest rated shows on their network, The WB felt that the show had already peaked and was not worth giving a salary increase to the cast and crew.
-UPN on the other hand had strong faith in the series and picked it up for a two-season renewal.
-UPN dedicated a two-hour premiere to the series to help re-launch it.
-The relaunching had an effect, as the season premiere attracted the second highest rating of the series, with 7.7 million viewers.
+In the 2001–2002 season, the show moved to UPN after a negotiation dispute with The WB.
+While it was still one of the highest rated shows on their network, The WB felt that it had peaked and thus declined a salary increase to the cast and crew.
+UPN then picked the series up for a two-season renewal, dedicating a two-hour premiere to help re-launch it.
+The following season premiere attracted the second highest rating of the series, with 7.7 million viewers.